licky-licky/toji-no-miko-translations/docs/md/docs/Fujiwara_Minato_Episodes.md

 **Yukari:** We must be deep in the forest now.
 We should turn back the way we came.
 **Minato:** Huh?
 That's weird.
 I swear we just passed by here...
 **Kagari:** It feels like we've been walking a great distance, but what if we've been walking in circles the whole time?
-**Minato:** Ehh\!?
+**Minato:** Ehh\!\?
 Does that mean we're lost?
 When you're lost in the mountains, you're supposed to...
 **Minato:** If we walk along a stream, it should lead us to a more open area, right?
 **Kagari:** I see, a stream...
 I heard the faint sound of running water just a moment ago; there should be one nearby.
 **Yukari:** Wait.
 It sounds like a good idea in theory, but what if following the stream led us to a waterfall or rock face?
 We wouldn't be able to progress.